dagraham/etm-tk/etmTk/help/PREFERENCES.md

 #### icscal_file

-Pressing F8 in the gui main window will export the selected calendars in iCalendar format to this file.
+If an item is not selected, pressing Shift-X in the gui will export the active calendars in iCalendar format to this file.

     icscal_file: ~/.etm/etmcal.ics

 #### icsitem_file

-Pressing F8 in the gui detail view will export the selected item in iCalendar format to this file.
+If an item is selected, pressing Shift-X in the gui will export the selected item in iCalendar format to this file.

     icsitem_file: ~/.etm/etmitem.ics